jneo8/juju-guides/tutorial-operator-charm/deployment.md

-state "self password exists in databag?" as if_self_password state "sentinel password exists in databag?" as if_sentinel_password state "self master?" as if_self_master state "Next hook event or cloud event" as next_event
+state "self password exists in databag?" as if_self_password state "sentinel password exists in databag?" as if_sentinel_password state "self master?" as if_self_master

 [*] --> _leader_elected